Small business owners can typically deduct the cost of business insurance from their taxable income.

 Business interruption insurance.
 Usually part of your property insurance policy, this covers your lost profits when your business is shut down because of fire, windstorms, or another covered event.

-Cyber liability insurance.
+Cyber insurance.
 Third-party cyber liability policies cover lawsuit expenses when you're responsible for someone else's data breach.
 First-party cyber liability can cover response costs when your business suffers a breach.

 Workers' compensation insurance.
 Employers are required to carry a certain amount of workers' comp coverage in most states.
 It pays your employees' medical expenses and lost wages after a workplace injury or illness.